-The American Museum of Natural History’s Research Library is dedicated to preserving and providing access to records that document the science, public education, and history of the Museum.
-These collections yield unparalleled documentary evidence of the AMNH’s 150-year history and will continue to evolve and grow along with the institution.
+The American Museum of Natural History’s Gottesman Research Library is dedicated to preserving and providing access to records that document the science, public education, and history of the Museum.
+These collections yield unparalleled documentary evidence of the Museum’s over 150-year history and will continue to evolve and grow along with the institution.

-AMNH Digital Collections, the Museum’s Digital Asset Management System (DAMS), works within the Research Library’s suite of web applications and databases.
-The DAMS bolsters cross-departmental Collection Management Systems (CMS) to empower Library patrons with enhanced access to the Museum’s resources for the advancement of scholarship and discovery.
-Support for Digital Collections is provided by the Leon Levy Foundation as part of the three-year Shelby White and Leon Levy Archive Initiative (2020-2023) to promote evolution, transformation, and access to the AMNH archive collections.
+Digital Collections, the Museum’s Digital Asset Management System (DAMS), works within the Gottesman Research Library’s suite of web applications and databases.
+The DAMS bolsters cross-departmental Collection Management Systems (CMS) to empower users with enhanced access to the Museum’s resources for the advancement of scholarship and discovery.
+Support for Digital Collections is provided by the Leon Levy Foundation as part of the three-year Shelby White and Leon Levy Archive Initiative (2020-2023) to promote evolution, transformation, and access to the Museum Archives collections.

 Statement Regarding Original Content

-Images from the Library may not be published, displayed, or transmitted in any way without permission from the American Museum of Natural History.
+Images from Digital Collections may not be published, displayed, or transmitted in any way without permission from the American Museum of Natural History.
 Certain materials may be protected by copyright, trademark, or related interests not owned by the American Museum of Natural History.
 Responsibility for obtaining all permissions as may be necessary rest with the user.

 Please contact [email protected] with any concerns, questions or take down requests.